Occurrence Management & Critical Incidents

 Any quality management system in any industry, including health care, expects to routinely uncover events or incidents that do not conform to policies and standard operating procedures.

-Often, these non-conformances at Diagnostic Services, Shared Health, are generic occurrences that do not cause harm to anyone or anything.
-Nevertheless, it is important that staff report these non-conformances because occurrence management may help to identify potential trends and to make system-wide improvements where appropriate.
+Often, these non-conformances are generic occurrences that do not cause harm to anyone or anything.
+Nevertheless, it is important that Shared Health diagnostic staff report these non-conformances because occurrence management may help to identify potential trends and to make system-wide improvements where appropriate.

 There are times, however, when occurrences are more serious and harm does occur.
 These occurrences are classified in one of three ways:

-- Critical Occurrence: This is an occurrence event where an employee, volunteer, student, or other visitor to a Diagnostic Services, Shared Health, facility – excluding patients – has been at substantial risk for injury or even harmed or there has been harm to property, reputation, and/or security.
+- Critical Occurrence: This is an occurrence event where an employee, volunteer, student, or other visitor to a Shared Health diagnostic facility - excluding patients - has been at substantial risk for injury or even harmed or there has been harm to property, reputation, and/or security.